 Low Morale: People acting disgruntled and complaining about their leaders or the organization.
 When initiating change, of any kind, people have no initiative and show no desire to be involved.
 This could be a signal of past experiences where people felt they were not included.

 Here is a blog describing how to create a Lean Culture.

 Leadership Instability: Having instability on the leadership ranks.
 Having turnover is understandable.
 But having 3 managers in last 2 years (for example) on one or several key leadership positions sends a clear message to your workforce: Anyone here is expendable.
 This clearly does not foster loyalty.

-Dysfunctional Teams: When your teams, especially those leading, are dysfunctional they heavily influence your culture the wrong way.
-When there is lack of trust, silos begin to grow, collaboration lacks, and division prevails.
+Dysfunctional Teams: When your teams, especially those leading, are dysfunctional, they heavily influence your culture the wrong way.
+When there is a lack of trust, silos begin to grow, collaboration disintegrates, and division prevails.
 The proverbial “us” vs “them” mentality becomes noticeable; this symptom can be visible between functions, departments, and shifts, to name a few.

 Read more related Blogs…

 This blog post is the third and final part of this series 7 Steps to a Culture Transformation.
 I encourage you to read the previous entries on this series, 7 Steps to a Culture Transformation and 7 Steps to a Culture Transformation [Part 2], if you have not done so...